expo/expo/docs/versions/v21.0.0/guides/configuration.md

    - `splash`

-      **Experimental**: Configuration for loading and splash screen for standalone iOS apps.
+      **Experimental**: Configuration for loading and splash screen for standalone Android apps.

        - `backgroundColor`